ivanovrolls/asset-registry-sync/README.md

 - **`assess_source_quality` currently only flags a degraded source; it doesn't yet act on the flag.** A natural next step is feeding this signal back into `resolve_conflict`, temporarily lowering a degraded source's priority for the remainder of the run.
 - **Registry writes happen once, at the end of a run.** Simpler to reason about, but a crash mid-run loses that run's progress (though nothing already persisted from prior runs is affected).
 A production version would persist incrementally or use a transactional store (e.g. SQLite) for crash-safety.
 - **`location` is free text with a length cap and pattern screen, not a closed enum**, unlike `status`.
-This was a deliberate choice — real facility location strings are often multi-part and too varied for a small fixed vocabulary — but it is the weaker-guarantee field in the schema.
+This was a deliberate choice: real facility location strings are often multi-part and too varied for a small fixed vocabulary.
+Bu it is the weaker-guarantee field in the schema.
 A production system covering a known, finite set of physical sites could tighten this to an enum the same way `status` is handled.
-- **The injection pattern list is a denylist and is known to be incomplete by construction.** This is fine because the system's actual safety guarantee is structural (see above), but a production system would likely add further layers — e.g. rate-limiting or reputation tracking per source over time, not just within a single run.
+- **The injection pattern list is a denylist and is known to be incomplete by construction.** A production system would likely add further layers like rate-limiting or reputation tracking per source over time, not just within a single run.
 - **Currently a single file.** Given the scope, this keeps the whole pipeline readable top-to-bottom in one pass, which matters for review.
 With more time this would split into modules (`validation.py`, `registry.py`, `conflict.py`, `main.py`).
 - **Source priority ranking is illustrative, not derived from real reliability data** — see the conflict resolution section above.